 Aside from being horrible to experience, hangover anxiety should be taken as a warning sign of a deeper problem with drinking.

-If you are someone with a history of depression and anxiety, alcohol will make it worse.
+If you have a history of depression and anxiety, alcohol will worsen it.

 Chronic, heavy drinking is also associated with an increased risk of suicidal thoughts, attempts, and death by suicide.
 Extreme binge drinking can also lead to psychosis and hallucination.